blair3sat/fdls/README.md

 converts discrete arrays of desired frequency, amplitude, phase, and delay samples, to the optimal numerator and denominator coefficients of a IIR transfer function or difference function.

+### Details
-To do this, it computes the desired output values in Y, the sequences of inputs and outputs (u and y) for N and D time samples away in X, and then computes the pseudoinverse of this linear system of equations to find theta, the coefficients of b and a.
+To do this, it computes the desired output values in Y, and the transfer function / difference function inputs in X.
+These are the sequences of inputs and outputs (u and y) for N and D time samples back in time.
+Then it computes the pseudoinverse of this linear system of equations to find theta, the coefficients of b and a.